A Detailed Guide to Side Hustles by OTDUDE

 What’s better?
 There’s no right or wrong.
 I use both sources.

-I am a new OT, but I have been side-hustling in various industries since college way before OT school.
+I have been side-hustling in various industries since college way before OT school.
 It is never too late to start a side-hustle or to plan one, even if you are a student or young.
 My regret in life is not starting earlier.
-Rather than spending time playing video games or watching TV nowadays, I would rather use that time wisely to invest in my side-hustle, just like how I did in OT school.

 - I designed and built websites for clients over the Internet.